MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMConfigurationPolicyDeployment.md

 ```

 ## DESCRIPTION
-The **Start-CMConfigurationPolicyDeployment** cmdlet deploys specified policies for a Microsoft System Center Configuration Manager collection.
+The **Start-CMConfigurationPolicyDeployment** cmdlet deploys specified policies for a Configuration Manager collection.
 You can deploy firewall policies or user session management policies.

 You can specify a firewall policy by name or by ID or use another cmdlet to get firewall policy object.